CorradoMotta/FAIR-Data-in-Marine-Robotics/README.md

 4. _fairdata_ folder: It contains our own python modules.
 Right now the only module present is _metadataDB_ which is the interface towards the JSON databases.

 ### Installation
+To download this repository, it is recommended to use git with the command `git clone`.

+For installing all needed packages, the easiest way is to install [anaconda](https://www.anaconda.com/products/distribution) to manage the python environments.
-The easiest way is to install anaconda.
-In the environment folder, you can find the environment.yml file with all packages used in this repository.
+In the `environment` folder of this repository, you can find the `environment.yml` file with all packages used in this repository.
 Note that the first line of the yml file sets the new environment's name.
-Open the anaconda command line, navigate to the environment folder and digit:
+After the installation, open the anaconda command line, navigate to the `environment` folder and digit:

-`conda env create -f environment.yml`
+`$ conda env create -f environment.yml`

-Then you can switch to that environment using:
+Then you can switch to the newly created environment using:

-`conda activate <env_name>`
+`$ conda activate <env_name>`

+Finally, to open the IDE for jupyter run

+`$ cd ..` to go back to the root repo folder

+`$ jupyter lab`